 Many of the prairie and shade plants in our yard came from plant rescues arranged through my Wild Ones chapter, Fox Valley Area.
 Other plants came from my chapter’s spring plant sales.
 Seed for the original planting came from Prairie Nursery.
 Subsequent overseedings have come from chapter seed exchanges, Marshland Transplant Aquatic Nursery and Prairie Nursery.
 And, of course, I learned about what plants go where through my affiliation with the Wild Ones Fox Valley Area Chapter and through the books and nursery catalogs that have become increasingly more available.

 As we grow older, our landscaping grows older with us.
 Soon we may not be able to care for it as well as we can now, but our hope is that it will care for itself when we get to that point.
 By then I am also hoping the invasive noxious weeds which I’ve written about previously will have ceased to be a problem….

-You can also read the book Wild Ones Landscaping with Native Plants on the EPA website.
+For more information about planting your own naturally landscaped yard, you can also read the book Wild Ones Landscaping with Native Plants on the EPA website.

 When I started to plan my prairie, I didn’t know what I was doing.
 In fact, I’m not even certain I understood what was a native plant.
 I learned about the benefit/necessity of surveying my property from Don Vorpahl.
 Don was one of the first native landscape designers in Wisconsin and an early member of Wild Ones.
 His generosity in sharing what he had learned about the fledgling native landscaping movement was immensely helpful, and I shall always be grateful for his ready counseling.
 See his article entitled “Planting A Woodland” in the Wild Ones book Landscaping with Native Plants.